 Research: This is derived in a variety of ways, but…

 1) The foundation for me is to be able to see the car for myself and be able to measure and photograph it.
-Otherwise, photographs in reference books, or from collections such as LAT are invaluable for providing period information.
+Otherwise, photographs in reference books, the Internet, or from collections such as LAT are invaluable for providing period information.
 Contacting a willing and generous member of an associated historic team, or one of several very helpful providers of race-preparation services to historic entrants in the various Historic Racing series, is all part of the chase and a very rewarding aspect of the hobby.
 Contacts made at the Goodwood Festival of Speed for instance have proved especially kind and helpful.

 3) From this data, (for some of the more recent subjects and those in planning) I have produced a set of detailed drawings in 1/12 scale of the whole monocoque (two or three projections) and the general arrangement in order to derive appropriate ‘fit’ for all the parts and especially the drivetrain at the rear and the front/rear suspension geometry.
 From these, larger than 1/12 scale drawings are needed of each model part to be made, rationalised from the more complex full size part; this is especially needed if the item is to be made on the lathe.